Don't settle for ordinary quarterly reports.

-Let's take a look at a few companies that humbled the prognosticators over the past few trading days.
+Let's take a look at a few companies that humbled the pros over the past few trading days.

 It's important to keep watching the companies that surpass expectations.
 Over time, it will be a lucrative experience for investors as the market rewards the overachievers.
 That's the kind of surprise that we look for in the Rule Breakers newsletter service.
 Want in?
 Check out a 30-day trial subscription.
 If that's not up your alley just yet, you can still check out a free special report detailing the next trillion-dollar revolution.

-Either way, come back next week to learn about more stocks that blew the market away in the coming days.
+Either way, come back next week to learn about more stocks that blew the market away.

 The article 3 Stocks That Blew the Market Away originally appeared on Fool.com.